By The Wyoming LLC Attorney TeamJun 03, 2022

 In the United States since 2018, the flat rate for corporate tax is 21%, but this can fluctuate depending on the administration.
 Previously the tax rate was at 35%.
 This doesn’t, however, mean that all corporations pay a flat 21% across the board as there are deductions, loopholes, and subsidies that different businesses are allowed to take which effectively lower this rate.
-This happens at both the federal and state level, though each state’s tax rate will vary based on their laws and the size of the corporation.
+This happens at both the federal and state levels, though each state’s tax rate will vary based on their laws and the corporation’s size.

 Since corporations are treated like individuals in the eyes of the law, their income is taxed in a similar manner as individuals.
 It is an important way for the US and state governments to generate income, making up around a third of the federal revenue.

 There are two federal taxes that have to be paid by corporations, though some of these will not be applicable due to the nature or size of the business.

 All corporations must pay tax on the salaries and bonuses they pay out to their employees or shareholders.
 There are many deductions available to lower the standard rate of corporate income tax.

 Dividends are viewed separately from salary and bonuses for tax purposes and are subject to being taxed by the corporation who pays them out, and the shareholders who receive them.
 This makes dividends subject to double taxation.
 There are no deductions available for dividends.